Cole Finegan: Hogan Lovells

+The Anschutz Corporation

+Finegan is executive vice president and general counsel of The Anschutz Corporation.

 Affiliations

-Finegan served on the board of directors of the Downtown Denver Partnership, Metro Denver Chamber of Commerce, The Children's Hospital, The Denver Foundation, Colorado Black Chamber of Commerce, and Teach for America.
-He also served as a member of the Colorado Forum, Quarterly Forum, and Economic Club of Denver.
+Finegan chaired the board of directors of the Downtown Denver Partnership, and served on the board for Metro Denver Chamber of Commerce, The Children's Hospital, The Denver Foundation, Colorado Black Chamber of Commerce, and Teach for America.
+He also served as a member of the Colorado Forum and Quarterly Forum.

-Finegan served on the Denver Public Schools Foundation board of directors and is also a past member of the Colorado I Have A Dream Foundation board of directors, the Legal Aid Foundation of Colorado board of directors, the State Board of Agriculture, the State Board of Colleges, the Auraria Higher Education Center board, the Rocky Mountain Mutual Housing Association board, and the Greater Denver Corporation board.
+Finegan also served on the board for Denver Public Schools Foundation board of directors and is also a past member of the Colorado I Have A Dream Foundation. the Legal Aid Foundation of Colorado board of directors, In the higher education sphere, he served on the State Board of Agriculture, the State Board of Colleges, and the Auraria Higher Education Center board.